Constantin Fehrenbach: Post-chancellorship

 In 1922, Fehrenbach became a judge on the State Court for the German Reich (Staatsgerichtshof).
 In late 1923, Fehrenbach was elected head of the Centre Party contingent in the Reichstag, a position in which he remained until his death in 1926.

 Following the assassination of Foreign Minister Walther Rathenau, who was Jewish, by the ultra-nationalist paramilitary Organisation Consul on 24 June 1922, Fehrenbach became vice-chairman of the Association for Defence against Antisemitism (Verein zur Abwehr des Antisemitismus).
-He also supported the founding in 1924 of the Reichsbanner Schwarz-Rot-Gold, an unarmed, militarily structured joint organization of the SDP, DDP and Centre Party whose stated purpose was the non-violent protection of the republic from its enemies.
+He also supported the founding in 1924 of the Reichsbanner Schwarz-Rot-Gold, an unarmed, militarily structured joint organisation of the SDP, DDP and Centre Party whose stated purpose was the non-violent protection of the republic from its enemies.

 Fehrenbach died on 26 March 1926 in Freiburg im Breisgau.